markjprice/cs12dotnet8/docs/errata/improvements.md

 birthdate = new DateTime(1995, 2, 23); // Initialize this variable to February 23, 1995.
-location = new Point(10, 20); // Initialize the X and Y coordinates of this value type. bob = new Person(); // Allocate memory on the heap to store a Person. bob is no longer null.
+location = new Point(10, 20); // Initialize the X and Y coordinates of this value type. bob = new Person(); // Allocate memory on the heap to store a Person. bob is no longer null. bob = new Person("Bob", "Smith", 45); // Allocate memory on the heap to store a Person and initialize state. bob is no longer null.
 ```
 Note the following about the preceding code:
 - `age`, `population`, `birthdate`, and `location` have already had memory allocated for them on the stack.
 We only need to use `new` to initialize their values if we want them to be different from their defaults.
 - `bob` must use `new` to allocate heap memory for the object.
 The `=` assignment stores the memory address of that allocated memory on the stack.
 Reference types like `Person` often have multiple constructors that are called by `new`.
 A default constructor assigns default values to any state in the object.
 A constructor with arguments can assign other values to any state in the object.